mrft/itr8/README.md

   * can be given options that allow for (limited or unlimited) parallelism
 * General code cleanup
 * Writing more and better documentation
-* Improving the speed, because that seems to have taken a hit after supporting all sync and async operator cases
 * Add more operators

 ## What is a transIterator?